timm/coffee-mine/README.md

 learning.coffee()
 =================

-A data mining toolkit that implements _Occam's knife_ :
+This is a data mining toolkit that implements _Occam's knife_ :

 * These learners eagerly and aggressively dump irrelevancies, redundancies etcs to learn tiny models.